zephyrproject-rtos/trusted-firmware-m/docs/design_docs/tfm_builtin_keys.rst

-additional location, will also provide dedicated cryptographic mechanisms to act on those keys, but this is not the case of the ``tfm_builtin_key_loader``, as it just provides a mechanism to load keys (which act as a transparent key with local storage, once loaded), but mbed TLS does not support such "transparent builtin key" concept.
+additional location, will also provide dedicated cryptographic mechanisms to act on those keys, but this is not the case of the ``tfm_builtin_key_loader``, as it just provides a mechanism to load keys (which act as a transparent key with local storage, once loaded), but Mbed TLS does not support such "transparent builtin key" concept.
+Note that the modifications on Mbed TLS are relying on non standard implementation details hence this particular integration can change between releases [3]_.

 References
 ----------

 ..
 [1] PSA cryptoprocessor driver interface: \ https://github.com/Mbed-TLS/mbedtls/blob/development/docs/proposed/psa-driver-interface.md
 ..
 [2] Definition of psa_key_location_t type in the PSA spec: \ https://armmbed.github.io/mbed-crypto/html/api/keys/lifetimes.html#c.psa_key_location_t
+..
+[3] Interface for platform keys: \ https://github.com/ARM-software/psa-crypto-api/issues/550

 --------------